The Ultimate DnD Gift Guide (2022)

 First, who are you buying for?

-- Do they DM (Dungeon Master) or are they a player?
+- Are they a DM (Dungeon Master) or are they a player?

 - Do they play online or in person?

-- Do they use a battlemap and miniatures or are they a “theater of the mind” group?
+- Do they use a virtual tabletop, battlemap, and miniatures or are they a “theater of the mind” group?

 - Do they use printed books or an online game manager like D&D Beyond?